(syllabus and calendar)

 Multilevel hierarchy

-There is no limit to the number of levels in a hierarchy of inheritance (Japheth to Jefferson Davis).
+There is no limit to the number of levels in a hierarchy of inheritance.
+(Japheth to Jefferson Davis, or Ham to Frederick Douglas, might be 150 generations.)

 Here, we extend TwoDShape with Triangle, and also design a specialize triangle, ColorTriangle.
 This is for purposes of illustration because color should be an attribute, property, or field of Triangle or TwoDShape.